michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 needs, which is very hard on the first attempt.

 An example of this would be most desktop applications, like Google Chrome.
-With a few configuration changes, like logging in to my google account, I can reuse the software without having to write it myself.
+With a few configuration changes, like logging in to my Google account, I can reuse the software without having to write it myself.

 **Summary** - Where I build something and you take it and make use of it without much work needed to customise.

 **Suitable language** - Reuse it, deploy it, use it.
-The emphasis is on you doing something with someone elses work.
+The emphasis is on you doing something with someone else's work.

 ----